-"could not, and cannot today, provide a valid legal basis under Article 11.3 for the continued maintenance of the antidumping order in question."
-To the contrary: Absent a demonstration that there is no WTO-consistent basis for the likelihood of dumping determination, Japan cannot prevail upon its claim that the antidumping duty order should have been terminated.
+27. Japan argues incorrectly that the November 1999 sunset review of Anti-Friction Bearings "could not, and cannot today, provide a valid legal basis under Article 11.3 for the continued maintenance of the antidumping order in question."
+To the contrary: absent a demonstration that there is no WTO-consistent basis for the likelihood of dumping determination, Japan cannot prevail upon its claim that the antidumping duty order should have been terminated.
 As the United States demonstrated in its written submissions, Japan's arguments are unfounded.

-- 29. In the underlying dispute, Japan challenged a specific aspect of the November 1999 sunset review namely, the reliance upon margins calculated with zeroing in the likelihood of dumping determination.
-With respect to that aspect, the Appellate Body made a specific finding that the United States acted inconsistently with Articles 2 and 11 of the AD Agreement in that particular review, "when it relied on margins of dumping calculated in previous proceedings through the use of zeroing."
-Accordingly, both Japan's challenge and the Appellate Body's finding of WTO inconsistency were limited to the extent the United States relied on margins from previous proceedings calculated with zeroing. - 30.
-The original likelihood of dumping determination, however, did not rest exclusively upon margins that the Appellate Body found inconsistent with Article 11.3 of the AD Agreement.
-The remaining margins in fact, the majority of margins cannot be characterized as inconsistent with the AD Agreement because they either predate the AD Agreement or did not involve the use of a zeroing methodology.
-Each of these two categories of margins independently supports the criterion that Commerce applied, that is to say, that dumping continued at a level above de minimis after the imposition of the antidumping duty order.
+28. In the underlying dispute, both Japan's challenge and the Appellate Body's finding of WTO inconsistency were limited to the extent the United States relied on margins from previous proceedings calculated with zeroing.
+The original likelihood of dumping determination, however, did not rest exclusively upon the margins that the Appellate Body found inconsistent with Article 11.3 of the AD Agreement.
+The remaining margins - in fact, the majority of margins - cannot be characterized as inconsistent with the AD Agreement because they either predate the AD Agreement or did not involve the use of a zeroing methodology.
+Each of these two categories of margins independently supports the criterion that Commerce applied.
 And neither the original panel nor the Appellate Body made any adverse findings regarding these margins.